nschlaepfer/ChainForge-R1-SuperCoT/README.md

 # ChainForge: R1 + Super CoT

 ChainForge demonstrates a multi-stage workflow for training Qwen2.5 models using ideas from the [DeepSeek-R1 paper](https://arxiv.org/pdf/2501.12948).
 It combines DeepSeek Reasoner's chain-of-thought (CoT) output with optional Anthropic Claude expansions.
+This revision includes a unified `call_model()` helper and adds support for Claude 4, the latest DeepSeek-R1 checkpoint, and Mistral's Devstral model.

 Key stages include: